open-telemetry/opentelemetry-collector-contrib/exporter/awsemfexporter/README.md

 | `unit` | The overwritten value of unit.
 The [MetricDatum](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_MetricDatum.html) contains a ful list of supported unit values. |         |
 | `overwrite` | `true` if the schema should be overwritten with the given specification, otherwise it will only be configured if empty. |   false   |

+**Note:** As of Jan 17 2023, under cloudwatch when you declare metrics on the log event within "Metrics" section - this section can have up to 100 metric definition objects which means that you can have up to 100 metrics defined in that section.
+This array **MUST NOT** contain more than 100 MetricDefinition objects.

 ## AWS Credential Configuration